TejalPisal/dashboard-using-data-visualization/README.md

 ---

-## Contribution Guidelines

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

----

 **Install dependencies:**
 This project uses external libraries like Bootstrap and Chart.js for styling and data visualization.
 Ensure you have an internet connection, as the required libraries are included via CDN links in the HTML file.